sowiecki/pantheon/README.md

   { "type": "EMIT_SEND_UNIFIED_COMMAND", "name": "triggerCommand", "value": 3, "delay": 60000 } // Wait 60 seconds, then triggers script on PC to open and play music
 ]
 ```
+The sequence can be triggered by absolutely anything that is capable of sending an HTTP request, such as Google Home, Alexa, or any custom web application.

 Currently supported integrations: